alanmathew224/Data-Analyst-Project/README.md

 ### 4.7 Segment-Specific Behavioral Insight (Hibernating Customers)

-Headline: Hibernating customers concentrate spend in low-value categories, potentially explaining churn.
+Takeaway: Value concentration follows product tier: high-value segments buy Top items, low-engagement segments stay in low-tier categories.
+This gap signals an opportunity to shift low-tier customers upward through targeted Top-product trials.

-- “Hibernating” cohort spends predominantly on the “Bottom” product category across months in Year 1.
+- Hibernating customers consistently spend on Bottom-tier products throughout Year 1.
-- Customers flagged as having “Unknown” frequency behavior—those who purchase fewer than five times—allocate most of their spending to Mid-tier and Bottom-tier products.
+- “Unknown” frequency customers (<5 purchases) concentrate spending in Mid and Bottom tiers.
-- In contrast, Premium, Elite, and VIP segments direct the majority of their spending toward Top-tier products, indicating a clear value stratification across behavioral groups.
+- Premium, Elite, and VIP customers allocate most of their spend to Top-tier products, showing clear value segmentation.

 [Download the Power BI file](./InteractiveChart.pbix)

 ### 4.8 Cancellations & Returns — Distribution and Impact

-Headline: Cancellations are widespread across segments but do not appear to be the primary driver of customer loss.
+Takeaway: Cancellations are widespread across segments but do not appear to be the primary driver of customer loss.

-- High percentages of cancellations exist across segments (e.g., ~94% of VIPs, 90% of Elites have had at least one cancellation).
+- Cancellations occur widely across segments (up to ~94% of VIPs and 90% of Elites).

 <img width="627" height="376" alt="CancellationStackedBarChart" src="https://github.com/user-attachments/assets/8a722d25-8fbd-49e5-8b04-1e5f40b25816" />

-- Categorizing cancellation revenue: 71.18% of cancellation revenue loss falls into a “good” group (customers with stable or inclining revenue), 25.82% in the “bad” group (lost/customers with declining revenue), 3% others.
-- Conclusion: cancellations alone are unlikely to explain most customer churn; other factors (value decline, competition, product fit) are likely contributors.
+- Most cancellation-related revenue loss (71.18%) comes from customers with stable or growing spend; only ~26% comes from lost/declining customers.
+- Conclusion: Cancellations do not appear to be a primary driver of churn.

+---

 ## 5. Recommendations (short action summary)